-B Channel Number.
+B Channel number.
 Changes from 1 to 80 as selected by the user.

-BB CTCSS Code.
+- BB CTCSS code.
 Changes from 1 to 38 as selected by the user.

-Displays the Battery change level.
-When the bars are reduced, the battery needs to recharge.

-τx Displayed when transmitting a signal.

-RX Displayed when receiving a signal.

-Displayed when the Dual Watch function is turned ON.

-DCS Displayed when the Digital Code System is turned On.

-vox Displayed when the VOX feature is enabled.

-scan Displayed when the radio is doing scan.

-- RPT Displayed when the repeater function is activated. - Displayed when the call signal is ON.

-() Displayed when the vibrator function is activated.

-• Displayed when the Key Lock feature is activated.
+DCS code changes from 1-83. - Displays the Battery charge level.
+When the bars are reduced, the battery needs recharging. - $\tau x$ Displayed when transmitting a signal. - RX Displayed when receiving a signal. - Displayed when the Dual Watch function turned on. - DCS Displayed when the Digital Code System turned on. - vox Displayed when the VOX feature is enabled. - scaw Displayed when scanning all channels. - Displayed when the Key Lock feature is activated. - III Displays the current Speaker volume level. - Displayed when the call signal is on. - () Displayed when the vibrator function is activated. - RPT Displayed when the Repeater Function is selected.